 The 36-hole playing ability test for golf is something you must pass if you want to become a PGA Professional.

-One of the following must be completed within two years prior to registering into the PGA Professional Golf Management Program (PGA PGM Program):
+You must complete one of the following within eight (8) years prior to registering into the PGA Professional Golf Management Program:

 |36 Hole PAT Target Score||18 Hole Target Score||Target Score to Register as an Apprentice|